 We have good authority to assure our readers that a Cabinet Council was held this afternoon at tea; the subject of which was a proposal for the reformation of manners and a more strict observation of the Lord's day.
-The result was a unanimous resolution that no 204 meat should be dressed to-morrow; whereby the cook and the first minister will both be at liberty to go to church, the one having nothing to do, and the other It seems the cold shoulder of mutno roast to rule. ton and the apple-pie were thought sufficient for Sunday's dinner.
+The result was a unanimous resolution that no meat should be dressed to-morrow; whereby the cook and the first minister will both be at liberty to go to church, the one having nothing to do, and the other no roast to rule.
+It seems the cold shoulder of mutton and the apple-pie were thought sufficient for Sunday's dinner.
 All pious people applaud this measure and it is thought the new ministry will soon become popular.